beeradmoore/EdgeTweaker/docs/microsoft-edge-policies.md

   #### Description

-  Lets you set a list of url patterns that specify top-level origins (the url in the tab's address bar) that block third-party (cross-origin iframe) storage partitioning.
+  This policy lets you set a list of URL patterns that specify top-level origins for which third-party storage partitioning (partitioning of cross-origin iframe storage) should be disabled.

-If this policy isn't set or a top-level origin doesn't match, then the value from [DefaultThirdPartyStoragePartitioningSetting](#defaultthirdpartystoragepartitioningsetting) will be used.
+If this policy isn't set or a top-level origin doesn't match one of the URL patterns, then the value from [DefaultThirdPartyStoragePartitioningSetting](#defaultthirdpartystoragepartitioningsetting) will be used.

 Note that the patterns you list are treated as origins, not URLs, so you shouldn't specify a path.
+For detailed information about valid origin patterns, see [https://go.microsoft.com/fwlink/?linkid=2095322](https://go.microsoft.com/fwlink/?linkid=2095322).

   #### Supported features: